MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 ---
-title: Tutorial&mdash;Use the bootstrapper API in a non-MSIX-packaged app that uses the Windows App SDK
+title: Tutorial: Use the bootstrapper API in a non-MSIX-packaged app that uses the Windows App SDK
 description: This article shows how to configure an app that's not deployed via MSIX (non-MSIX-packaged) to use the bootstrapper API so that it explicitly loads the Windows App SDK runtime, and calls Windows App SDK APIs. ms.topic: article ms.date: 04/26/2022